Sample CAMB Parameter file

 number_of_threads = 0

-#If high_accuracy_default=T the default target accuracy is 0.1% at L>600 (with boost parameter=1 below)
+#The default target accuracy is 0.1% at L>600 (with boost parameter=1 below)

 #Try accuracy_boost=2, l_accuracy_boost=2 if you want to check stability/even higher accuracy